Where We Be

 Golan sits smack-dab below the hill.
 It has seen

-fierce fighting before and is on heightened
+fierce fighting before and is

-also said you can occasionally hear explosions
+said you can occasionally hear explosions from

-is a Syrian bunker from the days when this hill
+a Syrian bunker from the days when this hill

 was defended against the Israelis.
 Now Israeli